-76% of all students secured Grades 4 to 9 (in the new grading system) in English and Mathematics
+75% of all students secured Grades 4 to 9 in English and Mathematics

-33% of students achieved standard EBACC passes and 28% of students achieved strong EBACC passes
+39% of students achieved standard (Grades 4+) EBacc passes and 26% of students achieved strong (5+) EBacc passes

 To ensure that students are prepared for their actual GCSE exams, throughout KS4, there are several times where planned practice exams take place.
 These are published within the curriculum booklets sent out at the start of September and on the parent App key dates.

-For each examination, including the practice exams, students are given a personalised timetable indicating the time, length and location of each exam as well as their set number.
+For each examination, including the practice exams, students are given a personalised timetable indicating the time, length and location of each exam as well as their seat number.

 It is essential that students record a note of the time, location and seat number of each exam, as these are different for different exams.